THEY braved the horrors of the Second World War and other traumatic conflicts of the 20th century.

 The badges and certificates were presented by Terry Scriven, who was a colonel in the Royal Military Police.

 He told them: “When you take your oath of allegiance you are giving up a lot, including your safety and security.
-You can be called up to operational duties at a moment’s notice, putting your life on the life.
+You can be called up to operational duties at a moment’s notice, putting your life

 “It’s important that the nation recognises the great demands placed upon you.”